-I use the Sketch App to design websites.
+I am a web designer in Napa, CA. I use the Sketch App to design websites.
 Recently I created a graphic that turned out to be a little smaller than I wanted when I was done.
 So I wanted to export it from sketch at a size several pixels larger than I had created it.

 Is that possible with Sketch 3?
 Yes.
 Here is how, with a solution to what tripped me up when doing so.